-- an executive summary; - an orienting overview or introduction; - a description of each active contract; - a description of the techniques you used to learn how to conduct surveys, conduct interviews, and develop questionnaires; - a description of each interview with regional and office managers; - a description of each project manager, emphasizing the individual's experience; - a description of management's contract knowledge expectations vs. the actual skill level revealed via questionnaires; - a copy of the questionnaire you developed; - a copy of the guidelines and/or policy improvements you proposed; and - a description of management's assessment of your proposed guidelines and/or policy improvements.
+- an executive summary; - an orienting overview or introduction in which you discuss the project's purposes and goals; - a description of each active contract; - a description of the techniques you used to learn how to conduct surveys, conduct interviews, and develop questionnaires; - a description of each interview with regional and office managers; - a description of each project manager, emphasizing the individual's experience; - a description of management's contract knowledge expectations vs. the actual skill level revealed via questionnaires; - a copy of the questionnaire you developed; - a copy of the guidelines and/or policy improvements you proposed; and - a description of management's assessment of your proposed guidelines and/or policy improvements.